Evelyn’s story | infiltrating bowel endometriosis

-‘Invisible illness’ took years of pain and a trip to the emergency ward before diagnosis.
+‘Invisible illness’ took years of pain and a trip to the emergency ward before an endometriosis diagnosis.

 “It all came to a tipping point in 2016, when my menstrual cycle was impacting my whole life, with horrible pain, fatigue and dizziness that left me bed-ridden and barely able to walk,” Evelyn said.